YuZhenyuLindy/CaST-POI/README.md

 Official implementation of **"CaST-POI: Candidate-Conditioned Spatiotemporal Ranking for Next POI Recommendation"** (ICDM 2026).

 CaST-POI is a single-stage next-POI ranker.
 Each candidate acts as the query over the user's trajectory through candidate-conditioned cross-attention with candidate-relative temporal and spatial biases, on top of a causal self-attention backbone and an explicit revisit gate.
-Every model reported in the paper — ours and the baselines — is trained and evaluated under one pipeline: **per-user leave-one-out with full-vocabulary ranking**.
+Every model reported in the paper, ours and the baselines alike, is trained and evaluated under one pipeline: **per-user leave-one-out with full-vocabulary ranking**.

 <p align="center">
   <img src="DM463-poster.png" width="1000"/>